Kaidokawaii/dizon-team-0/README.md

 My name is Quennel and I will be doing part B of milestone 1.

+My name is Khai, and I will be working on the ParticleSystem class and ParticleGraphics class (Part C and D)

 ______________
 My name is Ethan McFadden.
 I am excited to learn new stuff for this project and have some ideas in varying levels of difficulty.